iclectic/Coca-Cola-Stock-Analysis/README.md

 This repository contains a Python script for analysing the historical stock prices of Coca-Cola using various financial indicators and statistical methods.
 The analysis is performed using the `pandas`, `ta`, `matplotlib`, and `scikit-learn` libraries.

+## Kindly click open the notebook.ipynb file to view the code and visualisations!

 ## Features

 The script performs the following tasks: